Jesus Says

-"Jesus Says" is a song by Ash, released as the first single from their album Nu-Clear Sounds on 21 September 1998, reaching number 15 in the UK singles chart.
+"Jesus Says" is a song by the band Ash, released as the first single from their second album Nu-Clear Sounds in 1998, reaching number 15 in the UK singles chart.
 It was released as a single CD, a 7" vinyl, and as a cassette.
-"Jesus Says", despite its considerably low chart placing was Ash's highest ever selling single until "Shining Light" in 2001.
+"Jesus Says" was Ash's highest selling single until "Shining Light" in 2001.
 The 7" version came with a picture sleeve and the UK promo version came in a custom rice paper picture wallet.

-"Jesus Says" introduced the world to Ash's second full-length album, and left some fans baffled by its more raw sound.
-Nevertheless, it was a hit for the band and is considered somewhat of a fan favourite.
-Tim said of the song: 'This was written at the height of our touring madness'.
-It's about being hung over and homesick in New York City - 'a million light years from home'.
-The song may have also originally been called "Ditto".
-Tim Wheeler has stated the song has no religious meaning, although that did not stop some controversy being built over it.
-A promo poster showing a cartoon Jesus saying "Ash" was heavily criticised.

 The song also appears on the "Intergalactic Sonic 7″s" hits collection, and live versions can be found on the "Tokyo Blitz" DVD and the "Numbskull" EP.
 Additionally, a remix of the song was recorded as a B-side for the "Shining Light" single.
-The Shining Light remix was also released as a white label 12".
+The "Shining Light" remix was also released as a white label 12".

 The song was remixed for American release by Butch Vig.
 The song featured in the soundtrack for the film Swimfan.

 B-sides

-The B-side "Radiation" appeared on the CD 1 version of the single and was a definite indicator to the tone of the upcoming album.
+The B-side "Radiation" appeared on the CD1 version of the single and was an indicator of the tone of the upcoming album.

 "Dancing on the Moon" also appeared on the CD1 version.
-It was also Ash's first single to be released in 2CD formats.
-This caused unrest within the band who were unhappy to do B-sides purely just for chart reasons.
-Rick did not turn up for the recording session, so Danny Goffey of Supergrass recorded the drumming for this track instead.
+It was Ash's first single to be released in 2CD formats.
+Rick McMurray did not turn up for the recording session, so Danny Goffey of Supergrass recorded the drumming for this track instead.

-"Taken Out" appears on the CD2 edition (as well as on the "Cosmic Debris" B-sides collection), and was the first track solely written and sung by newly employed guitarist, Charlotte Hatherley.
+"Taken Out" appears on the CD2 edition (as well as on the Cosmic Debris B-sides collection), and was the first track solely written and sung by newly employed guitarist, Charlotte Hatherley.
 Rick McMurray claims that it's one of his favourite songs to play.

-Finally, "Heroin, Vodka, White Noise" (also on CD2) is a classic 'burn-out' song, which served as a more gentle, bitter-sweet contrast to the likes of "Jesus Says".
+"Heroin, Vodka, White Noise" was also on CD2.